Reduce your risk of cancer

 It is not just heavy drinking that increases cancer risk.
 Even drinking small amounts of alcohol increases the risk of cancer, and the more you drink, the greater the risk.
 However the evidence suggests that high levels of use (more than 4 standard drinks per day) increases risk of stomach cancer.

 Learn more about how you can reduce your risk.

 Limiting alcohol use may decrease the risk of cancer recurrence.
 This is because alcohol not only is a risk factor for some cancers, such as head, neck and breast cancers, but it also contributes to weight gain.
 Excess weight is linked to poor health including cancer.
 Keeping to a healthy weight is an important part of maintaining overall health.

 You can find out more in our Alcohol Advice factsheet.

 Reports and submissions

-Cancer Council Australia is a strong advocate for evidence-based action to reshape social attitudes concerning drinking, and to reduce the burden of morbidity and mortality caused by alcohol use.
+Cancer Council Australia is a strong advocate for evidence-based action to reshape social attitudes, and to reduce the burden of morbidity and mortality caused by alcohol use.
 You can view these below.